tropy/docs/using_tropy/add_files.md

 You may want to add an item that does not yet have any photos attached to it.
 To do so, go to *File* &gt; *New* &gt; *Item*.
 You can then add photos to that item just as you would add photos to an item that already contains photos.

+**Note for Beta**: The beta version of Tropy is intended only for testing.
+You will NOT be able to migrate your photos from this version to later beta versions or to version 1.0.
+Given this, we recommend that you don’t upload large numbers of photos when testing the beta version.